occrp/investigativedashboard.org/index.md

           reporters partnering with us on investigations.
 If you are collaborating with us in a different capacity, for example through
           <a class="mid-gray dim" href="https://www.occrp.org/en/gacc/">the
-          Global Anti-corruption Consortium partnership</a>, we can also support your research.
+          Global Anti-Corruption Consortium partnership</a>, we can also support your research.
 If in doubt, please
           <a class="mid-gray dim" href="mailto:research@occrp.org">get in
           touch</a>.